xiaohappy/learngit/readme.txt

-Git is a version controf system. vdfsdvsdit is free software.
+dit is a version controf system.thrid modifed! vdfsdvsdit is free software.thrid modifed!